Archive for October 2021

 POSTSCRIPT: Judgment Day is Coming Soon!

-Throughout the ages, many people have claimed to know when Judgement Day, the end of the world, is about to happen.
+Throughout the ages, many people have claimed to know when Judgment Day, the end of the world, is about to happen using the Bible as the basis.
 Some will even erroneously claim to know, and then announce, exact dates for that day of destruction.
 Whenever they do, whoever they are, they are all in complete contravention of the reality as spoken by Jesus in Matthew 24:36, “But of that day and hour knoweth no [man], no, not the angels of heaven, but my Father only.”

 But is there at least a way that we might know approximately (e.g., the “Season”) when Judgment Day is coming, sooner than later?
 Let us see what the Bible does reveal to us on this subject.
-No matter what anyone has ever told you, or whatever you have believed, when Jesus comes back, it will be once and for all, and that will be “Judgment Day”, period!
+No matter what anyone has ever told you, or whatever you may have believed up until now…when Jesus comes back, it will be once and for all, and that will be “Judgment Day”, period!
 There will be NO carnal earthly reign on this sin-cursed earth for a thousand years (millennial era), but rather ETERNITY with our HOLY GOD!

-In Matthew, Chapter 24, Jesus is very explicit.
+In Matthew 24:14, Jesus is very explicit.
 Please read this chapter very carefully, and do so while keeping in mind the other passages listed below.
-However, note how in verse 14, we read, “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.”
+However, note where we read, “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.”

 Has that happened yet?
-If the Gospel of Salvation through Jesus Christ has been preached throughout all the world, via missionaries, publications, the World Wide Web (the Internet), including through vehicles such as this Bereansearching blog…should we not expect that Judgment Day is very close?
+If the Gospel of Salvation through Jesus Christ has been preached throughout all the world, via missionaries, publications, radio and television, or the World Wide Web (the Internet), including through vehicles such as this Bereansearching blog…should we not expect that Judgment Day is very close?

 2 Thessalonians 1:3-10, “We are bound to thank God always for you, brethren, as it is meet, because that your faith groweth exceedingly, and the charity of every one of you all toward each other aboundeth; So that we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure: [Which is] a manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God, for which ye also suffer: Seeing [it is] a righteous thing with God to recompense tribulation to them that trouble you; And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels, In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord JesusChrist: Who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power; When he shall come to be glorified in his saints, and to be admired in all them that believe (because our testimony among you was believed) in that day“.